ICES status of fish stocks and ecosystem overviews

-The International Council for the Exploration of the Sea (ICES) provides scientific advice on the marine ecosystem to governments and international regulatory bodies that manage the North Atlantic Ocean and adjacent seas.
+The International Council for the Exploration of the Sea (ICES) provides an annual overview of the status of the fish stocks in the Northeast Atlantic and Baltic Sea.
+ICES provides scientific advice to clients on fisheries and marine ecosystem issues.
+The clients are the EU, governments and international regulatory bodies that manage the North Atlantic Ocean and adjacent seas.

-From Fisheries Overviews – Greater North Sea Ecoregion (click here):
+From Fisheries Overviews – Greater North Sea Ecoregion (here):

 Around 6600 fishing vessels are active in the Greater North Sea.
 Total landings peaked in the 1970s at 4 million tonnes and have since declined to about 2 million tonnes.